kavehbc/KinRes/README.md

 This online version runs with SMA filter and manual chest ROI detection.
 The Kalman filter is not included in this version on GitHub yet.

 # Citation
-Please cite the following references if you are using KinRes:
+Please cite the following references if you are using any part of KinRes:

 K. Bakhtiyari, J. Ziegler, and H. Husain, "KinRes: depth sensor noise reduction in contactless respiratory monitoring," presented at the Proceedings of the 11th EAI International Conference on Pervasive Computing Technologies for Healthcare (PervasiveHealth), Barcelona, Spain, 2017, pp. 472-475.
 DOI: [10.1145/3154862.3154896](https://doi.org/10.1145/3154862.3154896)